ea-ae/demo-server/README.md

 # Demo Server

 Demo Server is a multiplayer game server written in C++.
-The server uses a custom network protocol built on top of UDP, that implements multiple features such as a snapshot system, network entities, and reliable packets.
+The server uses a custom network protocol built on top of UDP that implements features such as a snapshot system, message/network entities, and reliable packets.

 ## Usage